 - Or try out a free beginner art lesson?

 Whether you learn to draw with a private tutor, at an art studio or learn drawing online, there are many ways of developing your artistic talents.
 But remember, everyone is unique and should have their own style so don't get discouraged if you can't draw exactly like someone else.

-You will discover lots of different techniques such as chalk, graphite, gouache, sanguine, charcoal, oil painting and many more.
+Whilst doing lessons, you'll discover that drawing is not just about picking up a HB pencil.
+You will discover lots of different mediums and techniques for using them such as chalk, graphite, gouache, sanguine, charcoal, oil painting and much more.